rexfordessilfie/next-tabs/README.md

 3. Click back and forth through different tabs and notice the counter does not reset and pages do not re-render.
 4. Refresh page and notice the counter resets.

+> NB: To compare the behavior without persistent tabs, checkout to `without-slots` branch (`git checkout without-slots`).

 ## How it works?

 1. First add our tabs as regular routes.